 Faculty

-Professors: Daniel G. Arce M., Kurt J. Beron, Rachel Croson, Catherine Eckel, James Murdoch, Todd Sandler, Barry J. Seldon, Donggyu Sul Associate Professors:, Nathan Berg, Susan Williams McElroy, Kevin Siqueira Assistant Professors: Rodney Andrews, Chetan Dave, Xin (Sherry) Li
+Professors: Daniel G. Arce M., Kurt J. Beron, Rachel Croson, Catherine Eckel, James Murdoch, Todd Sandler, Barry J. Seldon, Donggyu Sul Associate Professors:, Nathan Berg, Susan Williams McElroy, Kevin Siqueira Assistant Professors: Rodney Andrews, Xin (Sherry) Li

 Mission

 The mission of the Master of Science in Applied Economics is to provide excellent graduate-level education in economics, with an emphasis on the development of theoretical understanding of economic phenomena, quantitative skills that can be applied to economic problems, and critical thinking to understand how best to apply economic theory and quantitative skills to real-world problems.
 Graduates of the Economics program will have an educational background that is conducive to employment in banking or financial institutions, insurance, consulting, corporate strategic planning, real estate, journalism, management, marketing, labor arbitration, regulation, environmental and urban and regional planning and quantitative analysis.
 Graduates may also choose to undertake further studies in Ph.D. programs in Economics, Political Economy, and Political Science, as well as additional studies in business or law.